6 Ways to Use AI for Business and its Growth – TRO

 The amount of information that has been created in the last thirty years may be compared to what was generated in the last three thousand years.
 And this momentum is well on its way.

-In this article, we’ll review the 10 ways how artificial intelligence in sales helps businesses grow as well as in their day-to-day work routine.
+In this article, we’ll review the 6 Ways to Use AI for Business and its Growth in sales that helps businesses grow in their day-to-day work routine.

 Did you know that in 2021, the number of projects using artificial intelligence and machine learning technologies is expected to increase to 20 per company in relevant areas?
 And in 2022, according to Gartner forecasts, organizations and companies will bring the number of AI-related projects to 35.
 Just take a look at the graph below!